andrewcowley/WaterNSW-data-API-documentation/README.md

 The two main parts of the documentation are:

-  - [Getting started](/getting-started.md):  Making requests to the API and what can be expected in response.
+  - [Getting started](/getting-started.md):  making requests to the API and what can be expected in response.
-  - [API reference](/api-reference.md): The API reference contains information on the possible API calls and examples of their use.
+  - [API reference](/api-reference.md): contains information on the possible API calls and examples of their use.

 **Both sections are works in progress.**